mawria/recipes-manager/README.md

 ## Description

 The **Recipe Manager App** is a web application built with **React** that allows users to create, view, edit, and delete recipes.
 The app includes functionality to filter recipes by type (sweet or salty) and store them locally using **localStorage**.
-It features a user-friendly interface with responsive design and modern UI elements, providing a smooth user experience across different devices.

 ## Features